Bachelor of Arts (Hons.), Contemporary Studies and International Development Studies, 1997

 “The discipline it takes to manage the sheer volume and difficulty of texts in FYP is a great exercise to put yourself through at least once in your life,” she adds.
 “Smart organizations and companies reward deeper, better thinkers and collaborators—King’s develops those in spades.”

-Megan completed her degree at King’s in the Contemporary Studies Programme.
+Megan completed her degree at King’s in the Contemporary Studies Program.
 Her favourite seminar was, “prophetically, Dr. McOuat’s History of Science and Technology.”

 King’s is a community with a culture deeply personal to its inhabitants, Megan notes.